decaporg/decap-cms/website/content/docs/add-to-your-site.md

  └ config.yml
 ```

 The first file, `admin/index.html`, is the entry point for the Netlify CMS admin interface.
-This means that users can navigate to `yoursite.com/admin/` to access it.
+This means that users navigate to `yoursite.com/admin/` to access it.
 On the code side, it's a basic HTML starter page that loads the Netlify CMS JavaScript file.
 In this example, we pull the file from a public CDN:

 ```html
 <!doctype html>